top of page

 About

-Revisit the
+Revisits the

 Fundamentals

-Apply Modern
+Applies Modern

 Scientific Findings

-Develop a more human framework
+Develops a more human framework

 Political movements are, in essence, descriptions of purpose, form, direction, and identity.